Elizabeth finds the beauty of the Camino on a rainy day…

 According to Galicians, the weather in Galicia is always unpredictable, it doesn’t matter the time of the year you can expect at least one rainy day in your trip even during the hottest month of the summer.

-This was the case on our trip along the Camino Portugués, the day we walked from Caldas de Reis to Padrón we had a heavy rain the whole day but that didn’t stop us from walking.
+This was the case on our trip along the Camino Portugués, the day we walked from Caldas de Reis to Padrón we had heavy rain the whole day but that didn’t stop us from walking.

 It’s very important to check the weather every day, as around two weeks before the trip we had seen that it would be sunny, however, only one week later the forecast indicated that we would have rain on one of the days.
 Being honest, I wasn’t prepared at all, so as soon as we arrived in Caldas de Reis, I went to the local shops looking for a raincoat or anything that could help me keep myself as dry as possible during the day.

 And the day had come, I was still hoping the rain would last only a few hours or wasn’t very heavy, but it wasn’t like that, the rain started very early in the morning and only stopped a little bit around 6 pm when we were already at our hotel in Padrón.

-I wasn’t sure about walking under the rain, even though I was wearing waterproof boots and a large poncho I got the day before, I was sure that I would end up wet.
+I wasn’t sure about walking in the rain, even though I was wearing waterproof boots and a large poncho I got the day before, I was sure that I would end up wet.
 And so I was, only 20 minutes after we had started our journey, however, opposite to what I was expecting, the rain didn’t discourage me at all, it made the day more exciting so with the poncho on and myself en route I continued the walk for the rest of the day.